rebel7580/rebel7580.github.io/MQTT/MQTT_Client_Plug-in.md

 </li><li>-nodim: Don't include Dimming in a RESULT response.
 </li><li><i>topic</i>: Can either be enclosed in "<>" (or any of the other standard forms) or not.
 If a standard form is used, MQTT's standard prefixes and the Power post-fix will be added to create a full topic.
 Otherwise, a topic with neither "<" nor ">" is used as-is, without adding the standard pre- and post-fixes, essentially creating generic MQTT messages.
 If the topic contains spaces, the topic along with any "<" or ">", should be enclosed in double-quotes.
 </li><li><i>payload</i>: The MQTT message payload to send and is valid only for "cmnd", "stat" and "pub" actions.
 Double-quotes or braces are NOT necessary for any spaces in the payload portion.
-</li><li><i>callback</i>: The name of a proc in the calling plug-in that will process the subscribed-to incoming message and is valid only for "sub" and "unsub".
+</li><li><i>callback</i>: The name of a procedure in the calling plug-in that will process the subscribed-to incoming message and is valid only for "sub" and "unsub".
 See <i>Callbacks with the "sub" form of <b>mqttComm</b></i> below for more details on callbacks.
 </li>
 </ul>